jmcshan1/README-Generator/README-Generator/README.md

 How you can contribute:

-ssssss
+Email me.

 ## Tests

 If you want to run tests for the application, run the following commands in your terminal:

-dsdggsgdg
+node index.js

 ## Questions

-For questions, contact me on GitHub at https://github.com/ffggf or Email me at: fggffggf
+For questions, contact me on GitHub at https://github.com/jmcshan01 or Email me at: jmcshan01@gmail.com